nslee333/nslee333/README.md

 # Hey, I'm Nathan

- I'm a self-taught Full-stack web developer based in the Central Oregon area.
+ I'm a full-stack web developer based in the Central Oregon area.

  My technical interests varies from UX/UI Design and Full-stack web development to DevOps, Linux, Infrastructure and Security.